In this blog, you’ll learn the top 3 tips for preparing for GCSE Exams.

 - Plan out the topics in each subject

-- Decide when you’ll look at each topic and put it in a spreadsheet
+- Decide when you’ll look at for each topic and put it in a spreadsheet

 - After the revision session’s mini quiz, decide how far you’ll space out the material before you review it again